Why Camping at Buffalo Point Campground is Awesome!

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 Please read full disclosure for more information.
 Thanks for your support!

 Visiting Buffalo Point makes for a fantastic weekend trip.
-There is a great campground managed by the National Park Service, multiple swimming holes to explore, and miles of trails with epic views of the iconic bluffs.
+There is a great campground managed by the National Park Service, multiple swimming holes to explore, and miles of trails with views of the iconic bluffs.

 You can bring your kayaks and canoes to float the Buffalo or rent gear nearby at one of the many outfitters lining the highway.